Our Judges

 His students are located globally, including the United States, Canada, China, Australia, Singapore, and Switzerland.

-LARRY ROSEN entered The Juilliard School Pre-College Division at eight for one year.
+LAWRENCE ROSEN entered The Juilliard School Pre-College Division at eight for one year.
 He received B.S. and M.S. degrees from Juilliard in composition and piano, studying with Vincent Persichetti, Roger Sessions, and Luciano Berio.
 He held the Richard Rodgers scholarship for a year, was awarded the Freschl Prize, was granted a Teaching Fellowship at Juilliard, and subsequently joined the Juilliard and Manhattan School of Music faculties while still a student, retiring from institutional teaching at twenty-two.

 Mr. Rosen made his New York piano debut at Carnegie Hall, 1983, performing works of J. S. Bach, Charles Ives, Cole Porter, and Lawrence Rosen.
 He was a Student/Fellow at Tanglewood Music Center for one summer.
 He served as Assistant to Italian composer Luciano Berio in Rome for a year, composing, arranging, performing, and conducting throughout Western Europe.